Fundraising Exhibition and Event at The Ritzy Cinema, Brixton, London

 We are holding a fundraising exhibition and event for The Refugee Support Network Upstairs at The Ritzy Cinema in Brixton, London, on 3rd October 2017:

-The evening will celebrate the shared heritage, beauty and important human developments from the regions represented in the artworks on this website, through music and spoken word, including performances by the folklorist and vocalist Dr Sadi Al-Hadithi, Stef Conner and The Mixed Up Chorus.
+The evening will celebrate the shared heritage, beauty and important human developments from the ancient Middle East, through art, music and spoken word, including performances by the folklorist and vocalist Dr Sadi Al-Hadithi, and composer and singer Stef Conner

-We are really pleased to also be collaborating with the Baghdad based musician Ameen Mokdad for part of the event.
+We are also pleased to be welcoming Baghdad based musician Ameen Mokdad through live video link up for part of the evening.

 Please note: This is project does not espouse any religious or political views

 In 2016 we “matched” our friends and family with objects inspired by The British Museum's collection from the Middle East.

 In return for a donation to the Refugee Support Network, we provided a unique drawing of a specially selected object, plus a personalised write-up about it including its history and why it was chosen, based on a theme or dilemma the donor provided.

 The Refugee Support Network are a fantastic charity who work with young people affected by displacement and crisis, enabling them to access, remain and progress in education.
 Many of these children have become disconnected from their past with loss of family, friends, home, possessions, status, language and culture.
 Their immediate past is mostly one of trying to survive violence and terror, arriving in the UK with an accompanying loss of identity.